Life at GU - President's Bio

 She practiced civil and criminal law and taught at Eastern Illinois University’s School of Business before returning to GU in 2012 to teach.

 Greenville University’s hallmark emphasis on strong character, faith, broad learning, and service resonates with Suzanne.
 She values opportunities GU afforded her to grow academically, as an athlete, personally, and in her faith.

 “GU’s history is full of stories like mine from alumni of every era.
 I want generations more to tell such stories,” she says.

-In addition to her leadership duties at GU, Suzanne serves on several boards, including Brotherhood Mutual Insurance Company of Fort Wayne, Indiana, and HSHS Holy Family Hospital in Greenville, Illinois.
+In addition to her leadership duties at GU, President Suzanne serves on several boards, including Brotherhood Mutual Insurance Company of Fort Wayne, Indiana, and HSHS Holy Family Hospital in Greenville, Illinois.

 She and husband Phil (GU Class of 1996) are the parents of two daughters, Tiffany and Brittany.